-ONLINE EXAMS:
+ONLINE:

-- Have your student identification ready. - Nothing is to be on your desk during an exam, except your computer and any approved materials. - No other browsers or programs may be open while an exam is in progress. - Students may be required to use ProctorTrack or other remote proctoring software. - To ensure fairness to all students, questions will not be answered during exams.
+- Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials. - No other browsers or programs may be open while an exam is in progress. - Students may be required to use ProctorTrack or other proctoring software. - To ensure fairness to all students, questions will not be answered during exams.